matai2k25/Devfolio/README.md

 # MatAI – AI-Powered Math Assistant

 MatAI is a web-based application designed to assist users in solving mathematical problems using artificial intelligence.
-It is built with the Remix framework and deployed on Replit, offering an interactive interface and real-time explanations for a variety of math topics.
+It is built with the Flask framework and deployed on Replit,it uses groq llm to take the user input and generate a manim code which renders an animated video output offering an interactive interface and real-time explanations for a variety of math topics.

 ---